• Questions

 General

 This project is a historic health infrastructure renewal and will be a multi-billion dollar investment in the future of health care for the community.
+The project is currently in the Development Phase where design, schedule and pricing are being finalized.
+Once this phase is complete in 2025 Trillium Health Partners will enter into a fixed-price Project Agreement at which point the final cost will be released publicly.

 The province covers 90% of the cost of eligible hospital construction, and 100% of the planning costs.